 The City Council receives the garden application of citizens through civic centres.
-These applies are processed as soon as possible, provided there are free vegetable gardens.
-Users must commit to complying with rules of coexistence, respect, use and exploitation in an ecological way and they must renew their application and sign these commitments every year.
+These applications are processed immediately if there are free vegetable gardens.
+Users must commit to comply with rules of coexistence, respect, use and exploitation in an ecological way and they must renew their application and sign these commitments every year.